The Walters Art Museum#2 in Best Things To Do in Baltimore

-Free tours are offered on Sundays for those who want a more in-depth look at the galleries.
-While the museum itself is free to the public, keep in mind special events and lectures require a $10 admission fee for non-members.
-For further details on current exhibitions, consult The Walters Art Museum's official website.
+Free walk-in tours are available for those who want a more in-depth look at the galleries.
+While the museum itself is free to the public, keep in mind special events and lectures may require an admission fee for non-members.
+For further details on current exhibitions, consult the Walters Art Museum's official website.
 The museum welcomes visitors Wednesday through Sunday from 10 a.m. to 5 p.m.; on Thursdays, visiting hours are extended to 9 p.m.

-The easiest way to reach the museum if you're using public transportation, is taking the purple route from the Inner Harbor to stop No. 307 on the Charm City Circulator, a free bus that offers frequent shuttle service around popular Baltimore locations.
-You can also take Nos.
-23, 11, 31, 61 or 64 MTA bus lines or the Light Rail to the Centre Street stop, which is situated within walking distance of the museum's main entrance near the intersection of Cathedral and Centre streets.
-The museum also has an on-site parking lot and limited street parking surrounding the property is available as well.
+The easiest way to reach the museum if you're using public transportation, is by taking the purple route from the Inner Harbor to stop No. 307 on the Charm City Circulator, a free bus that offers frequent shuttle service around popular Baltimore locations.
+You can also take Silver, Green, Yellow, Pink, Purple, 95, 51 or 103 MTA bus lines or the Light Rail to the Centre Street stop, which is situated within walking distance of the museum's main entrance near the intersection of Cathedral and Centre streets.
+The attraction also has a parking lot just across the street, and museum guests can take advantage of reduced parking rates.

 Situated in Charles Village, just north of the downtown area, the Baltimore Museum of Art claims the title of largest art museum in Maryland.
 Filled with more 95,000 art pieces, including an impressive Matisse collection, donated by Baltimore natives Claribel and Etta Cone, the museum draws art enthusiasts from across